chrismcclure/demo-fuction/README.md

 ## Things I did

-1. Created an api endpoint that reverse the string from the post body.
+1. Created an api endpoint ro reverse the string from the post body property "data".
-2. Used ShoutCloud.io to uppercase string.
+2. Used ShoutCloud.io api to uppercase string.
-3. Returned string in the body with propety "data".
+3. Returned string in the response  body with propety "data".
 4. Wrote two tests:
    + One unit test for the extension method that is reversing the string.
    + One sudo integration test for the api call to uppercase the string.